Martavis Bryant Granted Conditional NFL Reinstatement

 Bryant received an indefinite suspension that was to last no less than one year in March 2016.

-After being reinstated on a conditional basis, Bryant can join the Steelers for preseason activities upon achieving certain tasks, but the league will re-evaluate his status again before he's available to play and practice during the regular season.
+He can join Pittsburgh for preseason activities if he meets certain conditions, and the league will re-evaluate his status before the regular season.

 NFL Network's Ian Rapoport outlined the next steps for Bryant: